elinucknack/door-sensor/README.md

 ### Usage

-After the connection to the MQTT server, the door sensor sends its state every 15 seconds and after the state change using the `door-sensor-topic/state` topic.
+After the connection to the MQTT server, the door sensor sends its state every 15 seconds and after the state change using the `door-sensor-topic/state` topic, the `retain` flag is set to `true` and the `QoS` flag is set to `2`.

 The door sensor state contains the following data:
 - `notificationTrigger`: (ON/OFF)